otrv4/otrv4/otrv4.md

 When the User Profile expires, it should be updated.
 Client implementations should determine the frequency of the User's Profile expiration and renewal.
 The recommended expiration time is one week.
-Note, though, that the long term public key has its own expiration time.
+Note, though, that the long-term public key has its own expiration time.

 Nevertheless, for a short amount of time (decided by the client) a User Profile